zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/order-life-cycle.md

 ## Step 2: Order Placed

-After providing information -- such as shipping address and payment method -- to the seller and viewing an order summary, the buyer places the order. _(Place statement here about notifications.
-Possibly add link to doc/docs about emails.)_
+After providing information to the seller -- such as shipping address and payment method -- and viewing an order summary, the buyer places the order.
+If configured, an order placed can trigger an [email notification](../../store-administration/sending-emails/store-emails.md).

 ## Step 3: Order Transmitted